-The Certified Nurse Assistant Training Program is designed to train students in the basic knowledge and skills they need to care for the elderly.
+The Nurse Aide Program is designed to educate students in the basic knowledge and skills they need to care for the elderly.
 It prepares students to give personal care and use basic nursing skills, assist with basic emergency care, recognize basic signs and symptoms of common ailments and conditions, and provide a clean and safe environment for their patients.
 The program emphasis is on communication skills, infection control, medical terminology, safety and body mechanics, patient care skills such as bathing, feeding, and dressing, legal issues affecting the Nurse Aide, and nutrition.

-The Certified Nurse Assistant Training Program consists of 96 hours of training, including 21 hours of classroom instruction, 21 hours of laboratory experience, and 54 hours of clinical experience.
-Upon completion of this course, students will receive a Certificate of Achievement and be able to sit for the certification test given by the American Red Cross.
+The Nurse Aide Program consists of 96 hours of training, including 21 hours of classroom instruction, 21 hours of laboratory experience, and 54 hours of clinical experience.
+Upon completion of this course, students will receive a Certificate of Achievement and be able to sit for a test given at the American Red Cross in order to be placed on the PA Nurse Aide Registry.